huciupaul/Capstone-AI-Group-2/README.md

 ### Architecture
 The CAE consists of an encoder and a decoder, as implemented in ["Predicting turbulent dynamics with the convolutional autoencoder echo state network"](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/predicting-turbulent-dynamics-with-the-convolutional-autoencoder-echo-state-network/1E0F75CD94FCB3A1354A09622F8D25CD), which was inspired by the work of [Hasegawa (2020)](https://doi.org/10.1007/s00162-020-00528-w).
 The CAE architecture is defined in `autoencoder.py`.
 It is a multiscale autoencoder, with `N_parallel=3`, meaning there are 3 encoder modules and 3 decoder modules, with a designated kernel size each, enabling the model to capture various spatial relations.
 The latent variables and decoded output are obtained by summing up the outputs of the encoder modules and decoder modules respectively.
 Each encoder module consists of `N_layers=4` convolutional layers.
 This is followed by our own implementation of 2 fully connected layers to further reduce the dimension of the data to the desired parameter `N_lat`.
 Periodic padding ensures consistent spatial dimensions during convolutions, preserving boundary information.
 All the layers use `tanh` activation functions.
 The decoder architecture is the mirror image of the encoder.

+### Data Split

+The data is split sequentially into 80% training, 10% validation, and 10% tuning to preserve the natural order of the turbulence flow states.
+This prevents data leakage, ensuring the model does not learn from future states and generalizes effectively to unseen data.

+Batching was done separately for the training, validation and test dataset.
+For each dataset, a batch is formed by taking one snapshot every `batch_size` snapshot, ensuring the sequence of the data is removed.
+This helps with maintaining diversity in the batches and discouraging the model from learning sequential patterns so that it generalizes well.

+The original training set used has 24 000 samples, but this was reduced in the repository for easy testing.

 ### Training and hyperparameter tuning
 In `train.py` the CAE model is trained on the snapshots of the velocity vector space.
 At its core, it iteratively minimizes the reconstruction error (Mean Squared Error) between the input data and the CAE's output using the Adam optimizer.
 The loop incorporates several features, including: